ecency/sdk/README.md

 - `signDigest` – create a signature for an arbitrary digest
 - `signTx` – sign a transaction with an optional custom chain ID
 - `signTxAndBroadcast` – sign a transaction and immediately broadcast it
+- `signExternalTx` – sign transactions for external chains like BTC or ETH
+- `signExternalTxAndBroadcast` – sign and broadcast transactions on external networks
 - `encryptMemoWithKeys` / `decryptMemoWithKeys` – encrypt or decrypt memos with explicit keys
 - `encryptMemoWithAccounts` / `decryptMemoWithAccounts` – encrypt or decrypt memos by looking up account memo keys